zalun/zalun.github.io/articles/netplayer.md

 ![NetPlayer en face](../img/netplayer/on-shelf-face-1.png)

 For some time I was thinking about adding a network player to my audio setup.
-I use a turntable for most of the time, but for some usecases it was no good.
+I use a turntable for most of the time, but for some use cases it was no good.
 Playing background music for programming was no fun.
 We are also often listen to the radio and since I found out that Onkyo A-8860 has a way better sound than three times more expensive Denon AV 1710 I had no radio anymore.
 I was